ilyastartsdata/python-libraries/lesson_5_6/notes_from_lesson/README.md

 # Notes from lesson - Webinar 3

+Notes for the lesson **'Data visualization and analysis'**

-## Python libraries for Data Science
+Python libraries for Data Science

-Course from Geekbrains University

-> About Geekbrains: We teach people to master programming, web design and marketing from the ground up.
-We conduct online courses with internships and free master classes, develop the community, cooperate with employment companies and continuously test new methods to improve the effectiveness of learning.

-## List of topics
+# Lesson plan

 - EDA
 - Data Upload
 - Decrease the amount of memory that takes up the dataset
-- 1. Distribution of the target variable
+1. Distribution of the target variable
-- 2. Features Analysis
+2. Features Analysis
-    - 2.1 Quantitative features
+    - Quantitative features
-    - 2.2 Categorical features
+    - Categorical features
-    - 2.3 Binary features
+    - Binary features
-    - 2.4 Correlation Matrix
+    - Correlation Matrix
-- 3. Analysis of correlation target from features
+ 3. Analysis of correlation target from features
-    - 3.1 Quantitative features
+    - Quantitative features
-    - 3.2 Categorical / binary features
+    - Categorical / binary features
-    - 3.3 Geodata
+    - Geodata

+---

 ## Useful functions